waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Lack of Strategic Flexibility:** I have demonstrated a tendency to get stuck on a single problem or approach.
 If progress on an objective stalls, I must be more willing to pivot to a different task or adopt a more exploratory strategy.

 ## B. Navigational Notes
-- **Victory Road 2F Blockage:** The path to the western ladder at (2, 2) via the central elevated platform is permanently blocked by the defeated Hiker at (13, 10).
-Alternative routes must be used.
+- **Victory Road 2F Blockage:** The path between the eastern and western sections of the map is permanently blocked by defeated trainers, specifically the Hiker at (13, 10).
+They become impassable objects after battle.
+This effectively splits the map into two disconnected areas.
+The western ladder at (2, 2) is unreachable from the eastern side.